-CROSS & OBERLIE - Henry Ford said you can have any color Model T as long as it is black.
-Awhile back a survey by the University of Florida claimed that a yellow background with black lettering was the best color combination for a sign for attracting attention.
+PoliticalLawnSigns - Henry Ford said you can have any color Model T as long as it is black.
+A while back a survey by the University of Florida claimed that a yellow background with black lettering was the best color combination for a sign for attracting attention.
 In the packaging industry "red" is the favored attention getting color down the supermarket aisle.
 So there you have it!
 The experts agree to disagree.

-So what color is best for your yard sign?
-Answer: Take your pick as to what suits 'you' best.
-In addition to not picking your opponents colors, here are some other helpful suggestions as to what not to do.
+So what color is best for your Political Campaign Yard Sign?
+Answer: Take your pick as to what suits 'You' best.
+Obviously, avoiding picking your opponent’s colors, here are some other helpful suggestions as to what not to do.

-Similarly never use a high value color with a high value color.
+Similarly, never use a high value (dark) color with a high value (bright) color.
 For example black lettering on a navy blue background will not show up.
 Yellow lettering here would certainly be more effective.

 Lettering and background must always be of contrasting value in order to be readable.

-First remember white is the principal base stock color - and it is free.
-Red (or for that matter blue, green, orange, etc.) lettering on a white background is a one color print.
-So also is white lettering on a red background a one color print.
-The red is printed as what is referred to in "reverse".
+First remember, white is the principal base stock color - and it is free.
+Blue (or for that matter red, green, orange, etc.) lettering on a white background is a one color print.
+So also is white lettering with a blue background a one color print.
+The blue is printed as what is referred to as "reverse printing".

-There has never been a one color design that can not be improved by adding a second color.
-Remember white, as a base stock color, is free.
-Two color printing to produce a yellow/black sign or a red/white/blue sign or a fluorescent green/navy will always standout with greater impact.
+There has never been a one color design on a campaign sign that cannot be improved by adding a second color.
+Again, white, as a base stock color is free.
+Two color printing to produce a yellow/blue sign will always standout with greater impact.

 For the printer, two colors require two films, two screens, two setups, two runs and two cleanups.
 This costs money.
 So for a two color sign always expect to pay more per sign - but it may be worth it.

 Hopefully these suggestions will aid in your design decisions for all campaign items: stickers, posters, yard signs, lawn signs, and road and highway signs.
-For a wide range of ideas, it is helpful to consult galleries on a screen printer's web site.
-If you have questions, do not hesitate to consult directly with your screen printer - they have the expertise to help.
+For a wide range of ideas, it is helpful to consult design ideas galleries on a digital printer's web site.
+If you have questions, do not hesitate to consult directly with your printer - they have the expertise to help.